 a) widely experienced in modern solid-state lighting options and capabilities,

-b) the impact lighting has on the productivity of the space, and
+b) knowledgeable about the impact lighting has on the productivity of the space, and

-To get the full potential, in the 3-30-300 sense, out of a lighting project for your facility, there is much more to consider, even in ROI terms, than the energy consumption costings.
+To get the full potential out of a lighting project for your facility, in the 3-30-300 sense, there is much to consider.
+Your ROI will take more into account than just the energy consumption costings.

 Here’s a check list of what to look for next time you need advice on lighting or lighting maintenance options:

 Your ideal lighting advisor should have a solid track record of helping clients achieve successful implementations of LED lighting solutions Remember there can be wide variations in the lighting levels required in different spaces.

 Apart from the lux levels, compliance issues for hygienic LED lighting and HACCP approvals can influence selections in significant ways.
 Installations must be tightly planned to avoid costly unforeseen disruptions to your processes.

 - Approved Vendor status with corporations in your industry.

 There are great advantages in working with someone who has an intimate understanding of the way things work across the various segments of an industry.
 The food and beverage industry, for example, although widely diversified, has many recurring themes.